TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/hsmclient.md

 ## HSM Client message format.

-- Which R5 cores are going to be **secure hosts** will be decided by sysconfig configurations of **TIFS-MCU** at compile time and user has to make sure that similar configurations is done on the R5F side as well.
+- Which public cores are going to be **secure hosts** will be decided by sysconfig configurations of **TIFS-MCU** at compile time and user has to make sure that similar configurations is done on the R5F side as well.

 - Below mentioned is the Message structure defined by @ref DRIVERS_SIPC_NOTIFY_PAGE driver.
 HSM client populates a SIPC message with relevant parameters and sends this message to HSM Server.